bclact18/HiraganaKitakanaLearningTool/README.md

 Reset Button will reset the questions

+(This is my first time writing Javascript, still learning)

 ## Features WIP

--Question Selector
+- Question Selector

--Number of Question Selector
+- Number of Question Selector

+- Timer

+- Adding youon to the database

+- Creating json database?